-Making people smile is what Brighton-based illustrator Chris Gilleard excels at, constantly creating quirky and colourful characters that get up to mischief in a variety of locations for his clients.
+Making people smile is what Yorkshire-based illustrator Chris Gilleard excels at, constantly creating quirky and colourful characters that get up to mischief in a variety of locations for his clients.
 Using the simplest shapes and a lively colour palette, he can find the fun in any theme, making it uplifting, informative and engaging to the viewer.

 Drawing with vectors really suits Chris’s approach to art.
 He likes using flat, bold colours and strong, simple shapes with clean edges.
 Each element is meticulously constructed from smaller pieces of geometry, brought together to form anything from a five-eyed space worm to a yoga practitioner.

 Chris’s work is fun, playful and a little bit zany.
 It’s always colourful and a little absurd.
 While his characters might have bandy limbs he has an underlying love of geometry, which is strong in the composition of his illustrations.

 Client list Chris has been commissioned by clients including Waitrose, Pepsi, Sky, Plusnet, Costa Coffee, Radio Times, Daily Telegraph, The Science Museum, Samsung, Migros, Rogers.